lpcp-contest/lpcp-contest-2022/problem-4/README.md

 * `R` and `C` do not exceed 5
 * `M` and `S` do not exceed 12
 * `T` does not exceed 4
+* the eight of cells do no exceed 4

 ## Example